3saster/fullscrn_huds/readme.txt

                                   + Display in %, countdowns or fraction (+ time)
                                   + Position (top left/right, bottom left/right)
                                   + Toggle any stat (kills, secrets, items, time)
+				  + Choose between five different fonts
-                       4) Adds 11-15 CVARS to your GZDoom ini, starting with "fullhud_"
+                       4) Adds 12-16 CVARS to your GZDoom ini, starting with "fullhud_"

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)